Satbir-Singh-42/IPL_Auction_2025/README.md

 #### Mobile Optimization
 - **Responsive Layout** - Adapts to all screen sizes
 - **Touch-Friendly** - Large tap targets and swipe gestures
+- **Mobile-Only Tap to Increment** - Bid increment via tap only enabled on screens ≤768px
+  - Automatic mobile detection with window resize listener
+  - No click handler on desktop for cleaner UX
+  - Conditional UI elements (increment hints shown only on mobile)
 - **Compact Stats Display** - Abbreviated labels on small screens (A/S/U)
 - **Flexible Buttons** - Stack vertically on mobile, horizontal on desktop
 - **Optimized Typography** - Scales from mobile to desktop